Decaying Mansion, Dying Firelight

 He thought for a moment, then nodded sharply.
 “I see; that’s fair enough.
 Very well; another fifty thousand added to the initial deposit, available immediately.”

 Quick decision; no consulting anyone.
 That meant he was my principal; either that or he was a person so highly trusted it made no difference.
-More importantly, it meant he wasn’t government.
+More importantly, it meant he wasn’t government, not the normal kind.
 No bureaucrat ever forks over money he doesn’t have to.
+Curiouser and curiouser.

-We fenced a bit more for the look of the thing, then shook hands.
+We fenced a bit more about terms for the look of the thing, but there was no real doubt: He was the sort who hired a professional and trusted him; I wasn’t about to turn down a fee that big.
+After a little while we reached agreement and shook hands.
 I took the case and went out the way I came.
 I’d been right; this was gonna be a fun one.

 Who is our mysterious client?
 What’s in the case?
 And what else is going on here?
 Tune in next time to find out!